 The Tallents Line became a favorite target of criticism in Latvian and Estonian press, and calls were made to refuse it.

 Latvian journalists were not below spreading rumors that Tallents decided to give central Valka to Estonia after some Estonians made him drunk.

 Still others referred to British colonial practices, admonishing Tallents and his colleagues for treating Latvians and Estonians like African peoples.
 The two governments paused talks for a moment, but cooler heads prevailed which saw that it is impossible to draw a border that would satisfy both governments and all residents living by the border.
 On October 19, 1920, the border treaty was signed, using the Tallents line.

-*The description of the boarder commission and its role in marking the new boarders is based on PhD theses by Dr. Catherine Gibson - Nations on the drawing board: ethnographic map-making in the Russian Empire's Baltic provinces, 1840-1920.
+*The description of the border commission and its role in marking the new borders is based on PhD theses by Dr. Catherine Gibson - Nations on the drawing board: ethnographic map-making in the Russian Empire's Baltic provinces, 1840-1920.
 Florence: European University Institute, 2019.